 It’s something novel, like going to a new restaurant without actually having to go to a restaurant and stress out about your kids acting up or not sitting still in their seats.

 Therefore, my Chefs Plate Canada review is positive.
+Yes, my Chefs Plate avis is positive.
 I would definitely sign up for this again if I wanted to try something new or didn’t want to order take out that week, however I wouldn’t use it as a weekly ongoing thing primarily because of the packaging.
 Chefs Plate is cheaper than going to a restaurant, cheaper than takeout or delivery, and tasty so you can save money fast.

 You may also be interested in:

 GYM is a 30 something millennial interested in achieving financial freedom through disciplined saving, dividend and ETF investing, and living a minimalist lifestyle.
 Before you go, check out my recommendations page of financial tools I use to save and invest money.
 Don’t forget to subscribe for blog updates, a free dividend yield spreadsheet, and the free Young Money Bootcamp eCourse.